Skip to main content

 Blood tests

 To keep your care safe and effective, we require a new blood test every three to four months.
 These tests help us see whether any adjustments are needed or if anything else is going on.
-Sometimes we’ll ask you to check in with a clinician after your test, but we can arrange this appointment at a time that works best for you.
+Typically, we’ll ask you to check in with a clinician after your test, but we can arrange this appointment at a time that works best for you.

 Learn more about blood tests

-Counselling sessions
+Therapeutic sessions

 For those under 18, regular check-ins are a core part of your care.
 Once you turn 18, and you’ve been with us for a year or more, these sessions become optional.